Evalle/maggie/README.md

 # Maggie
 Maggie is an collection of autotests for [Portus](http://port.us.org/).
-Currently it's in the POC stage.

 Portus is an authorization service and frontend for Docker registry (v2).
 This project was written in Python and it uses [Splinter library](https://splinter.readthedocs.io/en/latest/)

 ##Preparations